agrc/gis.utah.gov/_posts/2017-11-09-new-utah-web-page-for-important-census-luca-information.md

 ---
-layout: post
-status: publish
-published: true
-title: 'New Utah Web Page for Important Census LUCA Information'
+title: New Utah Web Page for Important Census LUCA Information
 author:
   display_name: Bert Granberg
   email: agrc@utah.gov
 date: 2017-11-09 20:36:48
 categories:
   - Featured
 tags:
+  - address
   - census
+  - demographic
   - luca
-- address
-- demographic
 ---
 If you manage city or county address data in GIS or other formats, AGRC has a [new web page]({{ "/data/address/census-luca-2020/" | prepend: site.baseurl }}) with Utah-specific information about the Census Bureau's Local Update of Census Address program.